Entry Requirements for Your Travel

 Please complete this form using CAPITAL letters and return it to Hurtigruten at your earliest convenience.
-This form must be received immediately by Hurtigruten at least 8 weeks prior to your voyage departure.
-Please note that we are unable to send your travel documents until we have received this completed form.
+This form must be received by Hurtigruten as soon as possible, no later than 8 weeks prior to your voyage departure.
+Please note, we will not send your final travel documents until we have received this form.

-It is not necessary to print and sign the Personal Questionnaire before sending it back to us.
+It is not necessary to print and sign the Ship Manifest Information Form before sending it back to us.
 Simply download the form below, fill it out digitally, and return to Hurtigruten by email at [email protected]

 Vaccinations and Viruses

-Check with your General Practitioner regarding the recommended vaccinations for your travel South and Central America.
-You should be up to date on routine vaccinations while traveling to any destination: hepatitis A, hepatitis B, typhoid, and rabies.
-US citizens taking part in our Iguazu Falls post extension tour will visit Brazil.
-Yellow fever is a risk in certain parts of Brazil.
+Check with your General Practitioner regarding the recommended vaccinations for your travel to Central and South America.
+You should be up-to-date on routine vaccinations while traveling to any destination: hepatitis A, hepatitis B, typhoid, and rabies.
+US citizens taking part in our Iguazu Falls post-cruise land adventure will visit Brazil, where yellow fever can be a risk.
 Your GP can help you decide if this vaccine is right for you.

-At time of publishing, yellow fever vaccination is required or recommended for the following itineraries:
+At time of publishing, a yellow fever vaccination is required for the following itineraries:

 The vaccination must be done at least 10 days before departure.
 Please bring the vaccination certificate on your voyage as you will need this to enter certain countries.
 Country requirements are subject to change at any time.
 It is important for travelers to ensure that they know the requirements of the country to which they are traveling by checking with the relevant consulate or embassy.

-Zika virus is detected in South and Central America.
-Pregnant women or women that is trying to become pregnant should therefore consult with their doctor before traveling.
+Zika virus is detected in Central and South America.
+Pregnant women or women that are trying to become pregnant should therefore consult with their doctor before traveling to this region.
 For more information on travel health advice and destination information, please visit http://www.fitfortravel.nhs.uk/home.aspx and https://wwwnc.cdc.gov/travel/destinations/list/

 Visas & Reciprocity Fees